Trump’s 4th plans under fire

 The display of military hardware is something the president has wanted since he attended a Bastille Day military parade in France a couple years ago.

-On Twitter Tuesday Mr. Trump said “The Pentagon and our great military leaders are thrilled to be doing this.”
+On Twitter Tuesday, the president said, “The Pentagon and our great military leaders are thrilled to be doing this.”

 Not everyone agrees.